lemniscus/osdi-client/README.md

 Various lightweight classes serve to carry data between the more algorithm-heavy classes...

+### Persistant-state classes

+`PersonSyncState`, `DonationSyncState`, `OsdiDeletion` and others.

 ## Tests

-There is a generous collection of PHPUnit tests that can (and should only) be run in a [CiviCRM Buildkit environment](https://docs.civicrm.org/dev/en/latest/tools/buildkit/) and **only against a sandbox*Action Network account*.
+There is a generous collection of PHPUnit tests that can (and should only) be run in a [CiviCRM Buildkit environment](https://docs.civicrm.org/dev/en/latest/tools/buildkit/) and **only against a sandbox Action Network account**.
 The reason for this is that some entities in Action Network are immutable after creation; i.e. they cannot be deleted or changed.
 Running the tests will create junk in your sandbox Action Network account.

 ## Creating a custom extension for your use-case